raaavioli/DD2358-Software-Engineering-HPC/README.md

 > \> gnuplot execution_time.gp

 Currently, the gnuplot scripts require the names *benchmark_naive.dat* and *benchmark_blas.dat*.
 To plot files with different names, change the names in the scripts under the *plot* command.

+## Exercise 4 - Docker
+Dockerfile is found in directory *Exercise-4/*.

+Building the docker container requires you to have Docker installed and the daemon running.

+> \> cd Exercise-4
+> \> sudo docker build -t exercise4:latest .

+Building the image may take several minutes due to installation of OpenBLAS

+> \> sudo docker run --rm exercise4:latest